Legal, financial, and strategic support for worker-activists organizing to improve their companies.

-As of June, 2021, the Fund has distributed $112,500 in $2,500 stipends to nearly 45 people engaged in workplace activism and organizing in the tech industry and its supply chain.
+As of October, 2021, the Fund has distributed $125,000 in $2,500 stipends to 50 people engaged in workplace activism and organizing in the tech industry and its supply chain.
 Recipients include rideshare drivers, software engineers, and warehouse and delivery workers from over 16 states.
 Recipients are using this funding for a variety of needs, including covering legal fees, paying for materials and event costs (fliers, petitions, tech, advertisements, artwork, etc.), to developing and attending trainings, and redistributing to other workers in need.
 Some workers are using these funds to cover critical living expenses, like rent and car payments.
-With additional funding, the Solidarity Fund expects to re-open our grants portal in 2021 for a second round of applications from workers fighting for a better tech industry.
+With additional funding, the Solidarity Fund expects to re-open our grants portal for additional applications from workers fighting for a better tech industry.

 The Solidarity Fund Today